cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/content/code-snippets.md

 ![Block section in WordPress with emphasized class code](https://cagov.github.io/covid19.ca.gov-site-eng-playbook//content/images/emphasized-class-in-block.jpg)

-## ARIA labels
+## Titles in links

-ARIA labels provide alternate hyperlink text that a screen reader will use instead of the hyperlink as written.
 If you use the same hyperlink text with different URLs on a page, this will trigger an accessibility flag in SiteImprove.
-If you can’t reword the text to reflect the different URLs, ARIA labels will satisfy SiteImprove.
+Try to reword the text to reflect the different URLs.
+If you cannot, use a title with the link.
+This signals to screen readers that the link is different.

-To create an ARIA label, make a link like usual.
-View that section in Code editor and add the code beginning **aria-label**, as shown below.
+To add a title, make a link like usual.
+View that section in _Code editor_ and add the code beginning **title**, as shown below.

 ```
-<a href="https://covid19.ca.gov" aria-label="[the text you’d like the screen reader to read instead of the hyperlink text on the screen]">[hyperlink text]</a>
+<a href="https://covid19.ca.gov" title="[the text you’d like the screen reader to read instead of the hyperlink text on the screen]">[hyperlink text]</a>
 ```